 A health fee is included in the full-time Comprehensive Fee for students enrolled in more than 12 credits.
-Students enrolled for fewer than 12 credit hours are eligible for University Health Services by paying a health fee of \$272.00 per semester.
+The health fee is a required fee for any student enrolled in fewer than 12 credits who purchases UVM health insurance.
+The estimated 2010-11 health fee is \$285.00 per semester.